cortexproject/cortex/docs/arguments.md

 #### etcd

 By default these flags are used to configure etcd used for the ring.
-To configure etcd for the HA tracker, prefix these flags with `ha-tracker.`
+To configure etcd for the HA tracker, prefix these flags with `distributor.ha-tracker.`

 - `etcd.endpoints`
    The etcd endpoints to connect to.